Mobile POS Systems (mPOS): A Comprehensive Guide

 Yes.
 Smartphones are a great alternative mobile point of sale solution to replace a traditional POS terminal.

-You can download a Tap on Phone application to your mobile device, which is particularly helpful if you don’t have a traditional checkout counter (or have a mobile storefront).
+You can download a mobile payment app to your smartphone or tablet, which is particularly helpful if you don’t have a traditional checkout counter (or have a mobile storefront).

 Using phones as an mPOS is equally fast and secure for processing customer transactions as any other kind of mobile device.
 It also helps reduce the costs associated with expensive POS terminals and hardware while adopting mobile payments for your business.